whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 <b><div class="rev-act-first"><div class="rev-act-header">Revolutionary Activity #7<br/>Discover your own sacred gifts</div>
-</b><div class="rev-act-body">Did you know that each person has sacred gifts to share -- including you?
-There are many ways to find them.
-1) Take time alone without distraction and feel in your heart what most matters to you, and how you can act in service of it.
+</b><div class="rev-act-body">You have sacred gifts to share, and there are many ways to find them.
+Choose one or more of these to help you identify your gifts: 1) Take time alone without distraction and feel in your heart what most matters to you, and how you can act in service of it.
 2) Ask yourself what would be the most meaningful life you could imagine.
 3) Notice what brings you special joy and or sparks curiosity.
 4) Ask your friends when they have noticed you being the most joyful and engaged in life.
 5) Notice what you feel angry about.
 Your anger can show you what you care about, or an injustice you want to make right.<br/><br/>If you do not get a clear answer quickly, have patience and keep investigating over time.</div></div>

 ### 04 - Imagine If Pervasive Generosity Was Normal

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #8<br/>Join or create a sharing group</div>
 </b><div class="rev-act-body">We each have the ability to make generosity normal all around us.
 One way is to invite your friends together to found a _sharing group_.
 Find a way for the group to serve each of the individuals.
 For example, each month the group may travel to one person's home and help with home maintenance and gardening.
 Often the recipient will cook a big meal for everyone to celebrate after a long day.
-Another example: consider creating a fund to which each person contributes $100/month, which your group can give or lend to anybody who needs help.
+Another example: create a fund to which each person contributes $100/month, which your group can give or lend to anybody who needs help.
 Get creative and have fun thinking of how your sharing group can act generously towards each other or serve a meaningful cause.</div></div>